pub struct TextBox<T> {

 pub fn text(&self) -> &TextComponent<T>

-An immutable reference to the inner TextComponent
+An immutable reference to the inner TextComponent.

 Using this correctly is difficult; please see the TextComponent